Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action: 'Remove all indexed context artifacts for a project from the vector database.'
-It specifies the verb (remove), resource (indexed context artifacts), and scope (for a project), distinguishing it from siblings like codebase_context_index or codebase_context_search.
+The description clearly states the action ('remove') and the resource ('all indexed context artifacts for a project from the vector database').
+It is specific and distinct from sibling tools like codebase_context_index or codebase_context_search, which focus on indexing or searching.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.